Oregon Metal Buildings: Prefab Sheds, Garages, Storage & Cabin Kits

 Since the late 1980s, earthquake hazards have been one of the major natural hazards in Oregon.
 The United States Geological Survey (USGS) recently found that Oregon still has a high potential for seismic activity.
 Most collapses that occur during earthquakes are not actually caused by the earthquake itself.
 A building’s seismic risk is primarily determined by its strength and stiffness.
 The stiffer the building, the less it will move or deflect when seismic waves move through the structure.

 SteelMaster’s seismic-resistant steel buildings are specially engineered to withstand the extreme forces of an earthquake, protecting both the valuable items inside and the occupants.
-Our earthquake resistant building design features make Quonset Huts some of the strongest, most durable structures on earth.
+Our earthquake-resistant building design features make Quonset Huts some of the strongest, most durable structures on earth.
 When seismic waves violently flow through a structure, the strength of the building’s oscillation depends on its mass and its stiffness.

 A Quonset Hut is constructed as one unit, which evenly distributes the energy caused by seismic waves to its concrete foundation with little chance of damage.
 The 100 percent clear span design does not require the use of beams and trusses to support the structure.
-This eliminates the potential for weak spots inside of the building and few areas where the structure can become damaged, which can contribute to a collapse.
+This eliminates the potential for weak spots inside the building and a few areas where the structure can become damaged, which can contribute to a collapse.

 Most mountain areas in Oregon are covered in snow from December to April.
 Residents in these areas know that having a building you can trust to withstand heavy snow loads is crucial.
 If a home is not well prepared or designed sufficiently, the weight of extremely heavy ice and snow can cause a devastating roof collapse.
-This can cost thousands in repairs and cause injuries to those inside of the home.
+This can cost thousands in repairs and cause injuries to those inside the home.

 SteelMaster’s durable, metal Quonset Huts are engineered to handle the heaviest snow loads in any region.
 Our steel buildings follow the snow load provisions required by the ASCE 7-95 and those of the IBC.
-Our arches are created with commercial grade, high quality steel that can be customized to accommodate extra heavy snow loads in areas that experience frequent snow storms.
-Any of our models can accommodate these loads including the A-Model, S-Model, the classic Q-Model and the X-Model which is the most popular for heavy snow.
+Our arches are created with commercial-grade, high-quality steel that can be customized to accommodate extra heavy snow loads in areas that experience frequent snow storms.
+Any of our models can accommodate these loads including the A-Model, S-Model, the classic Q-Model, and the X-Model which is the most popular for heavy snow.
 The X-Model has a 4:12 pitched roof, which makes it easier for heavy snow to slide right off.
 We also offer a C-Model that serves as the best carport in snowy climates.